 Tel: (01) 607 2000

 Lo-call: 1890 200 510

-Veterinary Council of Ireland has a search by county for your ‘Nearest Registered Premises’ option on their website (in the bottom right hand corner of the homepage)
+Veterinary Council of Ireland has an option ‘Search for a Registered Premises’ on their website homepage

 RECOGNISE a Wildlife Crime Scene

 - Anyone trapping wild finches with nets or cages or birdlime